whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 It was Christmas eve .

 Everyone was celebrating on that day.
-Doctor's , nurses , office staff - They all greeted each other with their 'Happy Christams' and 'Merry Christmas' wishes whileIsuccumbed into a level of pain which knew no limits.
+Doctor's , nurses , office staff - They all greeted each other with their 'Happy Christams' and 'Merry Christmas' wishes while I succumbed into a level of pain which knew no limits.

 I felt truly alone in that hospital on that chilly night.
 No words of consolation brought any relief to me.
-What everyone found surprising whichIlearned later was howInever cried.
+What everyone found surprising which I learned later was how I never cried.
 Not a single drop of tear came from my eye .
-What they didn't realize was that only living people cried ,Iwas already dead by the time Rahul left me .
-Or soIthought.
+What they didn't realize was that only living people cried ,I was already dead by the time Rahul left me .
+Or so I thought.

 I met Rahul the most unusal way.

 It was during a chess competition.
-It was the 80's andIhad got myself into a FIDE state level event.
-With some good luck going for me,Iwas able to reach the semi final whereIwas supposed to play against Rahul.
-Rahul was a higher rated player than me andIhonestly didn't thinkIhad a chance to move into the finals.
+It was the 80's and I had got myself into a FIDE state level event.
+With some good luck going for me,I was able to reach the semi final where I was supposed to play against Rahul.
+Rahul was a higher rated player than me and I honestly didn't think I had a chance to move into the finals.

 Rahul won the first match quite comprehensively.
 It was a best of three event and my confidence had hit rock bottom after the first match.
-But to everyone's surpriseIwon the 2nd and 3rd matches even after making few big errors .
-Rahul's rating dipped down to an all time low andImoved into the finals.Iwasn't good enough to win the finals, but my  photo appeared in some newspapers and my dad and mom were really proud of my achievement.Ididn't feel deserved to get all this attention though,Ikept on thinking as to why that guy after playing such a brilliant first game lost his complete touch for the remaining two.
+But to everyone's surprise I won the 2nd and 3rd matches even after making few big errors .
+Rahul's rating dipped down to an all time low and I moved into the finals.
+I wasn't good enough to win the finals, but my  photo appeared in some newspapers and my dad and mom were really proud of my achievement.I didn't feel deserved to get all this attention though,I kept on thinking as to why that guy after playing such a brilliant first game lost his complete touch for the remaining two.
-It remained a mystery for sometime untilIgot that letter.
+It remained a mystery for sometime until I got that letter.

 A letter came to me almost a week after from Rahul.